john-science/john-science.github.io/x/dice_heist.md

 * on the Summer and Winter Solstice
 * if you invoke his name in front of non-believers

-The most important thing an Acolyte learns is that the followers that reach the rank of Chosen are invited to life forever in the afterlife created by the Dice Goblin.
+The most important thing an Acolyte learns is that the followers that reach the rank of Chosen are invited to live forever in the afterlife created by the Dice Goblin.
 It is the same Dreamworld in which they have already spoken to him.
-It is an endless tavern, with private rooms, which one holding a massive feast.
+It is an endless inn, with endless private rooms, each one holding a massive feast.
 The food and drink never runs out.
 There are rooms for all cultures and styles and desires.
 There are even arenas, for the mightiest among them to hone their skills and battle for glory throughout all eternity.
+There are little back rooms to cater to all desires; libraries and small rooms containing entire worlds of wilderness to explore.
+And for those interested, orgies.

-### Disciple
+### Disciple - WIP

+The Dice Goblin isn't above earthly concerns.
+A discipline of Dherm'Gorphyek is likely to see the knife they are holding turn into gold at random.

 TODO

 Most importantly, if a Disciple dies while taking some great risk, they will be raised to Chosen.
 And thus allowed to enter the great feast of the afterlife.
 As such, some Disciples take extravagent risks with their lives, especially those who battle or adventure already.

-### Chosen
+### Chosen - WIP

-TODO

-This is the big step.
-The Chosen will spend eternity in the Dream World Afterlife set up for them by the Dice Goblin.
+This is the goal of everyone in the religion..
+The Chosen will spend eternity in the dream world afterlife set up for them by the Dice Goblin.
 And he will be among them, feasting and gambling and gaming and fighting.

 The Chosen learn that in his mortal life Dherm'Gorphyek was worried about death, and the lack of afterlife that would follow it.
 So he sought deification as a way around death for himself.
 But he also sought a way out of Death for everyone.
 And so he conceieved of a way to turn his artificial Dream World into an eternal resting place for the minds of others.
 But he would only take those who could prove they were sure they wanted it.